Binary tree with standard leaf operations

 bintree_is_leaf

-Utility macro that checks if a node has children.
+Utility macro that checks if a node is a leaf (has no children).

 #define bintree_is_leaf(node) ((node)->left == NULL && (node)->right == NULL)